 The standard 3-Second Rule is designed for sound, daylight driving conditions.
 However, it's crucial to adapt your following distance in less favorable circumstances:

 Double the Rule: When driving in heavy traffic, at night, or in adverse weather conditions like rain or fog, it's advisable to double the 3-Second Rule to six seconds.
 This extra cushion provides an added safety margin in potentially challenging driving situations.

 Triple the Rule: In extremely poor weather conditions, such as heavy rain or dense fog, consider tripling the 3-Second Rule to nine seconds.
 This level of separation allows for more reaction time, reducing the risk of accidents in hazardous conditions.

-When you are stopped at a stoplight, you don't need to leave a full car length between you and the vehicle in front of you, but a good "rule of thumb" is to leave enough space that you can see the back wheels of the car in front of you on the pavement.
+Safe following distances aren't limited to moving traffic; they also apply when stopping at traffic lights or intersections.
+While you don't need to leave a full car length between your vehicle and the one in front of you in these situations, a general guideline is to leave enough space to see the back wheels of the car ahead touching the pavement.

 Maintaining this gap ensures that you have ample reaction time in case the vehicle ahead suddenly moves or if an unexpected situation arises at the intersection.
 It's a precautionary measure that every driver should adopt to enhance safety on the road.Prioritizing Safe Following Distances